An individual seeking an independent chemical dependency counselor license shall meet the requirements of division (A) or (B) of this section.

 (A) To meet the requirements of this division, an individual must meet all of the following requirements:

 (1) Hold from an accredited educational institution at least a master's degree in a behavioral science or nursing that meets the course requirements specified in rules adopted under section 4758.20 of the Revised Code;

-(2) Have not less than two thousand hours of compensated work or supervised internship experience in any of the following, not less than four hundred hours of which are in chemical dependency counseling:
+(2) Have not less than the number of hours specified in rules adopted under section 4758.20 of the Revised Code of compensated work or supervised internship experience in any of the following, not less than twenty per cent of which are in chemical dependency counseling:

 (a) Chemical dependency services, substance abuse services, or both types of services;

 (4) Unless the individual holds a valid license, registration, certificate, or credentials issued under another chapter of the Revised Code that authorizes the individual to engage in a profession whose scope of practice includes chemical dependency counseling and diagnosing and treating chemical dependency conditions, pass one or more examinations administered pursuant to section 4758.22 of the Revised Code for the purpose of determining competence to practice as an independent chemical dependency counselor.

 (B) To meet the requirements of this division, an individual must meet both of the following requirements: